ldtcooper/Simple-Linear-Regression/README.md

 The convention here is for the top row to be the dependent variable and for the bottom to be the independent variable.
 If any more rows are uploaded, they will be ignored.
 Uploading a dataset in which the rows are different lengths will trigger an error.

+## Running Locally
+The easiest way to run this locally is with the `run.sh` script included.
+Just type `sh run.sh` into the terminal and the app should start up on `localhost:5000`.

 ## Todos
 - [ ] Further regression stats (R-Squared, p-values)
 - [x] D3 scatter plot with regression line on CSV upload